-Pennsylvania State Grant
+Pennsylvania State Grant (PHEAA)

 The Commonwealth of Pennsylvania awards grants to state residents pursuing postsecondary degrees, including associate degrees.
-To be eligible for a PA State Grant, you must complete the FAFSA by May 1 of each year.
+To be eligible for a PHEAA grant, you must complete the FAFSA by May 1 of each year.
 PHEAA will contact you via mail or email requesting additional information to determine eligibility.